Choosing a Program

 With many program types and locations available to UCLA Archaeology Field Program participants, we recommend that participants ask four questions before deciding what program is best for them:

-The UCLA Field Program will offer three types of field experiences during 2010:
+The UCLA Field Program will offer four types of field experiences during 2010:

 Field Archaeology – Designed for students to learn how archaeological data are recovered, collected, documented and preserved in the field.
-This type of program allows students to participate in primary research alongside leading scholars, and to partake in well-established archaeological projects.
+This type of program allows students to participate in primary research alongside leading scholars and partake in well-established archaeological projects.

 Travel Study – Designed for students who are interested in broadly learning about ancient cultures on-location.
 This type of program integrates lectures, readings, and a wide range of site visits in order to explore the emergence of complex societies in a specific region.